Spearman's hypothesis

-Spearman's hypothesis has two formulations.
-The original formulation was that the magnitudes of the black-white differences on tests of cognitive ability positively correlate with the tests' g-loading.
-The subsequent formulation was that the magnitude of the black-white difference on tests of cognitive ability is entirely or mainly a function of the extent to which a test measures general mental ability, or g.
+Spearman's hypothesis is a conjecture that has played a historical role in debates surrounding race and intelligence.
+Its original formulation was that the magnitudes of black–white differences on tests of cognitive ability positively correlate with the tests' g-loading.
+The subsequent formulation was that the magnitude of black–white difference on tests of cognitive ability is entirely or mainly a function of the extent to which a test measures general mental ability, or g.

-Claims of validity of Spearman's hypothesis have been criticized on methodological grounds.
-Such claims have been used to support scientific racism.
+Spearman's hypothesis has been criticized by scientists on both methodological and empirical grounds.
+Historically, it has been used to support racial pseudoscience.

 Description

 The hypothesis, first formalized by Arthur Jensen in the 1980s based on Charles Spearman's earlier comments on the topic, stated that the magnitude of the differences is directly related to the magnitude of the g-loadings of a test.
 Jensen devised the method of correlated vectors (MCV) to study this hypothesis and published his research in his paper, "The nature of the black–white difference on various psychometric tests: Spearman's hypothesis", a paper which elicited 29 comments from experts in the field.
 Jensen went on to argue that the finding of a positive correlation between group differences and g-loadings would support the hypothesis that the group differences were largely in general mental ability—the later formulation of Spearman's hypothesis.
 The validity of this inference has been much debated.